1 1/2 Divided By 1/4

 The Mathematical Rationale: Why Does Inverting and Multiplying Work?

 The method of inverting the second fraction and multiplying is not arbitrary.
+Division is essentially the inverse operation of multiplication.
 It stems from the definition of division.
-Division is essentially the inverse operation of multiplication.
-When we divide a by b (a ÷ b), we're essentially asking, "What number multiplied by b equals a?"
+When we divide a by b (a ÷ b), we're essentially asking, "What number multiplied by b equals a?

 In the context of fractions, a ÷ b/c can be rewritten as a * c/b.
-This is because to find the answer, we must determine a number multiplied by b/c that results in a.
+And this is because to find the answer, we must determine a number multiplied by b/c that results in a.
 By switching to multiplication and inverting the divisor, we get the equation in a more solvable form.

 Addressing Common Misconceptions